pavethran/data-science-portfolio/week-01-stackoverflow/README.md

 1. **Salary compounds hard between years 8 and 19.** Median compensation roughly 8x in that span.
 Year 8 sits around ₹7 lakhs.
 Year 19 crosses ₹60 lakhs.
 The data does not show a flattening early career — it shows accelerating returns to staying technical.

 2. **"Pure in-person" is the single biggest work-style at 29% (470 of 1,614 respondents).** More than pure remote (25%, 410 respondents).
-The popular “WFH won” narrative is not what the data actually says.
+The popular "WFH won" narrative is not what the data actually says.

-3. **But combined hybrid wins at 38% (615 respondents).** When you collapse “mostly remote” and “mostly in-person” into one bucket, hybrid is the largest work-arrangement overall.
+3. **But combined hybrid wins at 38% (615 respondents).** When you collapse "mostly remote" and "mostly in-person" into one bucket, hybrid is the largest work-arrangement overall.
 The future is not remote vs office — it is some-of-both.

 ## 5. The dashboard